User Defined Fields (UDFS)

 with a GET request to /user/v1/admin_udfs

-Adding new UDFS
+Creating new UDFS

 New UDFS can be created through a POST